jetbrains-academy/javascript-course/Loops/For_in/task.md

 <div class="hint">

-  Note that if you declare a `key` variable in a loop without the `let` or `const` modifier, its scope will be wider than the loop.
+  Note that if you declare the `key` variable in a loop without the `let` or `const` modifier, its scope will extend beyond the loop.
 This is not always the desired behavior.
   ```javascript
   for (key in car) {
     // ...
   }
   console.log(key) // "owner"
   ```
-  Most often `const` is used here:
+  Most often, `const` is used here:
   ```javascript
   for (const key in car) {
     // ...